gro-ove/actools-uijson/README.md

 * Don't forget to save changes (Ctrl+S)

 #### Data Collection
 This feature allows to collect huge database with correct information (description, tags and etc.) about every car!
-All you have to do is open Settings, enable option “Upload some changes” and then some of your fixes will be uploaded on server!
+All you have to do is open Settings, enable option “Upload some changes” (it's disabled by default because of privacy and stuff) and then some of your fixes will be uploaded on server!
 After that everybody will have access to clean, right and actual information!

-###### Notes
-* Option disabled by default because of privacy and stuff
-* Data Application part still in development

 #### How to update previews
 * Install [Black Showroom](http://www.racedepartment.com/downloads/studio-black-showroom.4353/)